-Limited travel funding is available for adults with TSC to attend the meeting along with a carer or family member.
+Limited travel funding is available for people with TSC to attend the meeting along with a carer or family member.
 Please see below for more information.
 Registration is $25 until September 23 and $30 after that date and cover the cost of catering for the day.
 Please contact us if costs are a barrier to your attendance.

 The conference is a chance to learn about the latest research in TSC and how it is changing how TSC is managed and treated.
 In addition, there will be time to share stories, resources and contribute ideas to the future work of TSA.